fastoch/Linux/permissions.md

 ![image](https://github.com/fastoch/Linux/assets/89261095/acbbcf62-7706-4caf-bca5-831502f3892f)

 In the first column:
-- The file type is represented by one character (-, d, l, b, c, p, s, S, T)
+- The file type is represented by one character (-, d, l, b, c, p, s)
 - Each set of permissions is represented by 3 characters (rwx), always in that order: owner, group, others
 - A dash means that this type of permission is denied. r-x means that you can only read and execute the file